MEPennyworth/osTicket-Prerequisites/README.md

 <img src="https://i.imgur.com/7dMrZ2g.jpeg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Step 9: Navigate back to Azure Services by clicking on the Home tab.
-Navigate to the osTicket Virtual machine by clicking on the Virtual machine tab
+Step 9: Navigate back to Azure Services by clicking on the Home tab and navigate to the osTicket Virtual machine by clicking on the Virtual machine tab

 </p>
 <br />